 Typically 21–30 days from application to closing, though Q Home Loans often closes in as few as 14 days for well-prepared buyers.

-Q Home Loans specializes in conventional loans for homebuyers and investors in Washington.
-Get expert guidance and competitive rates.
+Q Home Loans specializes in conventional loans for homebuyers in Washington, Idaho, and the Pacific Northwest.